open-quantum-safe/liboqs-java/README.md

 ## Building
-Builds have been tested on Linux (Ubuntu 19.10) and macOS Mojave with OpenJDK >= 8.
+Builds have been tested on Linux (Ubuntu 18.04 LTS and 19.10) and macOS Mojave with OpenJDK 8, 9, 11.

 ### Pre-requisites
-To build the Java OQS wrapper you need a Java Development Kit (JDK), such as [OpenJDK](https://openjdk.java.net/).
+To build the Java OQS wrapper you need a Java Development Kit (JDK), such as [OpenJDK](https://openjdk.java.net/) >= 8.

 Then, you need to check if the `JAVA_HOME` environmental variable is set by typing:
 ```